How Do I Get a Medical Cannabis Card?: A Comprehensive Guide

 - A copy of your medical recommendation

 - Proof of identity.
-This can be a valid California Department of Motor Vehicles (DMV) driver’s license or identification (ID) card or other valid government-issued photo ID card.
+This can be a valid California Department of Motor Vehicles (DMV) driver’s license, identification (ID) card, or other valid government-issued photo ID card.

 - Proof of residency, such as rental or mortgage agreement, utility bill, or California DMV motor vehicle registration.